 Step 1: Prepare a Proposal

-In collaboration with your faculty mentor, prepare a four to six page proposal.
+In collaboration with your faculty mentor, prepare a four to six page (double-spaced) proposal.
 The student must write the proposal.

 The proposal must include ONLY the following sections:

 - Statement of the problem or topic of the research or creative work

 Purpose: To clearly set out what topic or issue you will be addressing in your UROP project and to make clear that it is concrete and important.

 - Relevant background/literature review

 Purpose: To make clear that you understand where the project lies in broader context and to exhibit that you are engaged in the project enough already to be able to effectively pursue the project.

 - Specific activities to be undertaken and a timeline allotted for each activity

 Purpose: Provide both larger context and concrete achievable timeline within 120 hours.
 The project is part of a much larger project, but what are we funding?
 Show evidence that work will be done with the mentor.